wegue-oss/wegue/README.md

 docker build -t my-wegue-img:latest .
 ```

-Start the freshly build image as container:
+Start the freshly build image as a container:

 ``` bash
 docker run -it -p 8080:80 my-wegue-img:latest